SovereignCloudStack/website/_i18n/en/use.md

 our container stack.
 Or maybe the Ops stack.
 Or IaaS.
 Or ceph.
 Or maybe everything but ceph ...

-Second, we see two different levels of adoption.
+Second, we see three different levels of adoption.

 ### Adoption levels